 From this point, till you return to Mo Tat Wan, on the other side of the hill, is the Ling Kok Shan Hiking Trail.
-The best part about this hiking trail are the gorgeous views from the top, and the display of precariously balancing rocks.
+The best part about this hiking trail is the gorgeous views from the top and the display of precariously balancing rocks.

-It really looks like that these rocks are about to fall down any moment.
+It really looks like that these rocks are about to fall at any moment.
 But they won’t.
 These rocks were formed by volcanic activities that took place 164-140 million years ago in the area.
 Lava from the underground solidified into granite.
-Years of erosion have left them exposed in these forms.
+Years of erosion have left them exposed to these forms.
 They really are quite fascinating to look at!

 Hiking on Lamma Island

 The best part about this hike on Lamma Island is that you can make your own route.
 If you want to keep things relatively simple, just complete the circular route.
 But want to make things more challenging and scenic?
 Then add the Ling Kok Shan Hiking Trail to the mix.
 Whichever route you take, the hike passes through some of the most secluded beaches on Lamma Island, which we absolutely loved!